 Knee pain can be mild to moderate or extremely debilitating.
 It might be treated with rest, ice, compression, or elevation (The RICE Treatment Approach) and eventually will heal.
 Other people will find their knee pain so excruciating that they cannot perform day-to-day activities.
 If you notice knee pain that is constant, recurring, or so painful that it is disrupting your daily life, you may have more than a minor knee problem.
 If this is the case for you, seeing a Maryland knee injury doctor in North Potomac is highly recommended.
 In addition to this, signs that warrant the need to schedule an appointment at the Pain Arthritis Relief Center include:

 - Excessive swelling that has lasted beyond 48 hours

 - Throbbing pain deep within the knee joint

 - Complete or partial loss of motion

 - Inability to place full weight on the knee

 - Clicking or popping sounds in the knee

 - Tingling sensations around the knee

-In the event you’ve been diagnosed with a condition or problem of the knee, it may be useful to see a knee injury doctor.
+If you’ve been diagnosed with a condition or problem of the knee, it may be helpful to see a knee injury doctor.
 Rather than wait to see if your injury will heal on its own, it is recommended to seek medical attention earlier than later.
 A delay could only lengthen your total recovery time.
 Our clinic has successfully treated patients with: